 Housing costs in Hilo are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Hilo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hilo are a mix of both white- and blue-collar jobs.
+Hilo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hilo is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hilo who work in office and administrative support (16.12%), sales jobs (10.54%), and teaching (8.87%).

 Hilo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Hilo in 2010 was $24,995, which is middle income relative to Hawaii and the nation.
 This equates to an annual income of $99,980 for a family of four.
 However, Hilo contains both very wealthy and poor people as well.